 Thankfully, there are a number of apps that allow you to overcome these limitations and automate PDF generation in your Airtable table.
 In this article, we'll be showing how you can generate PDFs using an Airtable Automation and DocuPotion.

-Structuring your Airtable table
+Adding PDF fields to your Airtable table

 - Customer Name (single line text)